 A couple years back when my wife was still in school and we stupidly dove into real estate, money was a lot tighter around the Moose House.
 I was making a decent salary so we still had the ability to save some money.

 I didn't really start putting money into TFSAs until 2014, but I tried to contribute as much as possible to RRSPs because of the tax refund.
-I was so naive back then...
-Anyways, I did some digging and found out about the T1213 and quickly got on it!
+Yes, I was quite naive back then...
+Anyways, I did some digging and found out about the Form T1213 and quickly got on it!

 Since I was contributing a set amount each month to RRSPs, I completed a T1213 requesting a tax reduction on my bi-weekly salary, noting my monthly RRSP contribution and the transfer of my wife's tuition credits.
 My paycheque jumped nicely and I put the tax refund to work for me right away instead of waiting until April for the big cheque.